nxp-auto-goldvip/gvip/cloud-gw/README.rst

 - Domain-0 has access to all the hardware resources in the system.

-- v2xdomu has access to limited resources which are virtualized by XEN.
+- v2xdomu has access to limited resources which are virtualized by Xen.

 Telemetry data is collected from Domain-0 and passed to v2xdomu through a TCP client-server communication.
 The Domain-0 v2xbr is a virtual switch with no outbound